 "Isn't It Just for Gen-Z?"

-Another reason to get in the game now is that we have seen repeatedly over time that an excellent indicator of 'the next big thing' with social media platforms, is where the younger generation puts their time and attention into.
+Another reason to get in the game now is that we have seen repeatedly over time that an excellent indicator of 'the next big thing' with social media platforms and marketing trends as a whole, is where the younger generation puts their time and attention into.

 Different From The Rest